ROOTS First-Year Initiative

 Provide & Thrive

-The Intercultural Center in partnership with the Office of Wellbeing provides monthly activities to assist in the wellness of students.
-Each month’s program will have a different theme ranging across the 8 dimensions of well being: emotional, environmental, financial, intellectual, occupational, physical, social and spiritual.
+The Intercultural Center, in partnership with the Office of Wellbeing, provides monthly activities to assist in the wellness of students.
+Each month’s program will have a different theme across the 8 dimensions of well-being: emotional, environmental, financial, intellectual, occupational, physical, social, and spiritual.

 Friday Morning Breakfast is a monthly event that builds community among students and introduces them to other campus resources.
-Campus partners include Office of Academic Advising, Office of Personal and Career Development and Center for Global Programs and Studies.
+Campus partners include the Office of Academic Advising, the Office of Personal and Career Development, and the Center for Global Programs and Studies.

 First Friday’s

-First Friday’s is a monthly event that provides a safe space that fosters dialogue among students.
-Students enjoy food and games, while discussing current topics.
+First Fridays is a monthly event that provides a safe space for students to foster dialogue.
+Students enjoy food and games while discussing current topics.

 IC Newsletter

-Each week the IC sends an email newsletter to students keeping them informed of campus events, internship opportunities, campus resources and community activities.
+Each week, the IC sends students an email newsletter that informs them of campus events, internship opportunities, campus resources, and community activities.

 Student Micro-Grants